bmstu-iu9/refal-5-lambda/docs/3-basics.en-alt.md

 N-1 arguments.

-In the next chapter we will see that putting arguments in brackets instead of divider signs not only easier (it is not necessarily to create a divider sign), but also more effective from the point of time spent on program realization.
+In the next chapter we will see that putting arguments in brackets instead of divider signs not only easier (it is not necessari to create a divider sign), but also more effective from the point of time spent on program realization.

 Now functions `IsEqual` and  `BinAdd` can be written the following way: